-Plot the array response pattern when applying the weights.
+Plot the array response pattern after applying the weights.

 The phase shift beamformer uses the conventional delay-and-sum beamforming algorithm.
 The beamformer assumes the signal is narrowband, so a phase shift can approximate the required delay.
 The beamformer preserves the incoming signal power.